You don’t need a crisis to question your definition of success.

 Maybe it’s about how aligned your life feels.

-The Unspoken Pressure to Get It Right
+The Unspoken Pressure to “Get It Right”

-But when you’re constantly measuring yourself against what everyone else is doing—or what you used to want—it’s easy to miss what you actually need now.
+When you’re constantly measuring yourself against what everyone else is doing—or what you used to want—it’s easy to miss what you actually need now.

-And the truth is: you’re allowed to change your mind.
+You’re allowed to change your mind.

-You’re allowed to want something different in your 40s or 50s than you did in your 20s.
+You’re allowed to want something different now.

 How I’m Redefining Success Now

-Success, for me today, looks a lot different than it used to.
+Success, for me today, looks different.

 It looks like: